Nasser Hussain (rugby union)

-Nasser Hussain (born 9 March 1980) is the former Indian rugby union player and the former captain of the Indian National Rugby Union Team.
+Nasser Hussain (born 9 March 1980) is the former Indian rugby union player and the former captain of the India national rugby union team.
 He plays for the Bombay Gymkhana Club in Mumbai, India, and has also played abroad for Tynedale R.F.C. & Northumbria University in Newcastle upon Tyne, England.
 His international debut was on 26 October 1998 in Singapore against the host country.
 He is nicknamed as El-Nino.
 As of 2008, he has 26 test caps and has scored 16 tries for his country.